Raiondesu/eventhoven/README.md

 - Functional-style API
 - Versatile plugin system (using [meta-events](#meta-events))
 - Fully type-safe - each event remembers its type signature
+- All functions a curried - makes it easier to use in functionally-structured projects
 - **SOLID**
   - **S**RP - every function does only one thing
   - **O**CP - HOFs allow to change certain behaviours without the need to rewrite code